 To celebrate the 10th edition of CinéMasala, we are pleased to invite you to our program ‘The Waters of India’.
-Fresh or salty, divine or polluted, waters of life or death, from rivers, oceans or rain, the various facets of waters are revealed through the prism of films and documentaries from the four corners of the Indian sub-continent.
+Waters are diverse: fresh or salty, divine or polluted, waters of life or death.
+The various facets of waters are revealed through the prism of films and documentaries from the four corners of the Indian sub-continent.

 The screenings, interventions of specialists and directors, as well as various cultural activities will take place at Pôle Sud and at the Salle des Fêtes of the Casino de Montbenon (Lausanne), from November 10 to 12, 2022.

 Check out the photo exhibition and information stand of the Cheyyambakkam Association during the festival.

 The screening will be accompanied by a discussion with director Munmum Dhalaria in collaboration with Centre interdisciplinaire d’étude des littératures (CIEL) https://www.unil.ch/ciel/colloque2022

 Documentary by Munmun Dhalaria, India, 2022, Legal age 8 years, suggested age 14 years

 Original language with French subtitles.
 30 minutes.